 - Supporting documentation including transcript and degree certificate

 If your supporting documentation (transcript, certificate and other documents) are not in English, you must provide certified English translations in addition to the documents in their original language.

 All international qualifications and institutions will be cross checked on the UK ENIC (formally NARIC) database (National Recognition Information Centre).
 If your institution or qualification is not listed, we may not be able to consider your application and offer you a place.
 Admissions will get in touch with you if further clarification is required.

 We do not need to have evidence of your level of English language at the time of applying, but it will help us with the processing of your application if you can provide this with your application.
 Please refer to the webpage for our English entry requirements and acceptable English language tests.

-Please note: We do not require any references in order for you to submit your application, however, we reserve the right to request a reference after making an initial assessment if we feel it would help your application or if the admissions tutor has asked to see one.
+Please note that we do not require any references in order for you to submit your application; however, we reserve the right to request a reference after making an initial assessment if we feel it would help your application or if the admissions tutor has asked to see one.